 Garlic soup is a traditional recipe found in several different cultures (Spanish, French, Polish, and Mexican).
 It’s prized for its ability to ward off sickness.
 Knowing the health benefits, I wanted to recreate a garlic soup I had in a restaurant (probably with not the healthiest ingredients) for the upcoming cold and flu season.
 I based this adaptation on a recipe I found in an old French cookbook.

 What surprised me most is the delicious and savory flavor of this soup.
 I expected an overpowering garlic taste, but the added step of roasting the garlic creates a rich and almost slightly sweet flavor.
 I roast several heads of garlic at a time, so I frequently have roasted garlic in my fridge, which makes this recipe even easier.
 It’s a simple recipe to make though if you don’t have any on hand.

-I’m a pretty practical cook and not a fan of complicated recipes (hence the the low prep, one pan recipes in my cookbook).
+I’m a pretty practical cook and not a fan of complicated recipes (hence the low prep, one-pan recipes in my cookbook).
 This blended soup fits the bill.
 Roast garlic cloves (I do mine ahead in batches and freeze) and add chicken broth, herbs, and a little canned coconut milk (or regular milk if that’s an option) for creaminess.
-Blend in pot with an immersion blender (this is one tool I couldn’t live without) and serve.
+Blend in the pot with an immersion blender (this is one tool I couldn’t live without) and serve.

 Serve with a side salad and you have a super healthy lunch or dinner, done!

 Immune-Boosting Benefits of Garlic